gsboast/gettingandcleaningdata/CodeBook.md

 ##Code Book for Getting and Cleaning Data - gsboast April 2015
 ### run_analysis.R -
-Using the the University of California Irvine (UCI) Human Activity Recognition (HAR) Smartphones data sets, a series of cleaning and tidying steps were performed to produce a final tidy data set file that could be used for further analysis consisting of the means of all related mean() and standard deviation, or std(), feature variables in the original data sets.
+Using the University of California Irvine (UCI) Human Activity Recognition (HAR) Smartphones data sets, a series of cleaning and tidying steps were performed to produce a final tidy data set file that could be used for further analysis consisting of the means of all related mean() and standard deviation, or std(), feature variables in the original data sets.

 ##### Citation of Data Source

 The data sets used in this project are avaiable from the following site[1]:
 <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>

-##### Use of the UCI HAR data requires the follwoing citation: [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+##### Use of the UCI HAR data requires the following citation: [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

 ###R Data Transformations

-> As part of this project, the following transformations and coversions were made to the original UCI HAR data set via downloading the original files and then using a run_analysis.R script to combine and transform the data as follows:
+> As part of this project, the following transformations and conversions were made to the original UCI HAR data set via downloading the original files and then using a run_analysis.R script to combine and transform the data as follows:

 #### Data files -
 * Combined the './train/X_train.txt' Training set with './test/X_test.txt Test set.